How to be the conductor of your own career orchestra

 What is a portfolio career?

-Whether driven by the desire for autonomy, better work-life balance, or continued engagement post-retirement, the portfolio career offers a flexible, strategic alternative to a single full-time job.
+Whether driven by the desire for autonomy, better balance, or a new chapter after full-time employment, the portfolio career offers a flexible and strategic alternative to the traditional single role.

-A portfolio career is one where you combine several types of work to create a full professional life.
-This could include non-executive director (NED) roles, consulting, part-time employment, interim assignments, public appointments, board memberships, teaching, writing, mentoring or running a business.
+In essence, it means combining several strands of work to create one fulfilling professional life — such as non-executive director (NED) roles, consulting, part-time employment, interim assignments, teaching, writing, mentoring or even running a small business.

 Why more people are choosing portfolio careers

-Recent research from the Institute of Leadership and Management (2022) shows that over 60% of senior professionals are actively considering or pursuing portfolio work.
-Factors driving this shift include:
+Research from the Institute of Leadership and Management (2022) shows that over 60% of senior professionals are actively considering or pursuing portfolio work.

 • Autonomy and flexibility: Greater control over time and commitments

-• Alignment with purpose: Opportunities to focus on meaningful work
+• Alignment with purpose: The chance to focus on meaningful, values-led work

-• Extended career lifespan: Particularly appealing to professionals aged 50+
+• Extended career lifespan: Especially appealing to professionals aged 50+

-In her influential work, Working Identity (2003), Professor Herminia Ibarra of London Business School highlights that career transitions among experienced professionals are rarely linear.
-Instead, they involve “test and learn” cycles—trying new roles, gathering feedback, and refining direction.
+In her influential book Working Identity (2003), Professor Herminia Ibarra of London Business School observed that career transitions are rarely linear.
+They unfold through cycles of experimentation — “test and learn” — as professionals explore new roles, gain feedback and refine their direction.

 Key components of a successful portfolio career

-Successful portfolio professionals know what they stand for.
-They have a clear personal brand, underpinned by their expertise, values and long-term goals.
-This makes it easier to attract aligned opportunities.
+Portfolio professionals know what they stand for.
+They have a clear personal brand grounded in their expertise, values and goals — helping them attract opportunities that fit both financially and personally.

 According to research by Ibarra & Hunter (2007), developing new networks is essential when shifting professional identity.
-Portfolio careers thrive on personal reputation and relationships, so deliberate effort to cultivate connections is key.
+Portfolio success relies heavily on reputation and relationships — both need active cultivation.

 Step 1: Audit your skills and interests

-Use tools like Strengths Profile or feedback from trusted colleagues to identify where you add most value—and where you enjoy working most.
+Use tools like Strengths Profile or feedback from trusted colleagues to identify where you create the most value — and what truly energises you.

 Step 2: Define your offer